-With those two points being made, inbreeding should not be completely dismissed and characterized overall as a bad thing, because in genetics, nothing is concrete because of all the variables.
-There are some very good examples in the dog breeding world of highly inbred lineages that appear to be very healthy, very viable, and very fertile litter after litter.
+However with those two points being made, inbreeding should not be completely dismissed and characterized overall as a bad thing, because in genetics, nothing is concrete because of all the variables.
+There are some very good examples in the dog breeding world of highly inbred lineages that appear to be very healthy, very viable, and very fertile, litter after litter.
 Conversely, if there is a low degree of inbreeding in the lineage of a dog, it does not guarantee that dog’s offspring will be free from genetic disorders or health issues.
 But, if there is a high degree of inbreeding, it should cause some concern because it may result in a higher probability of health issues in that dog’s offspring.

 Okay, if there is always some degree of inbreeding found in the family tree of a Golden Retriever, how much is too much and how much is acceptable?
-In England, where the dog population is smaller than in the U.S., and inbreeding is far more likely, veterinary geneticists have developed a measurement of the degree of inbreeding called the, “Coefficient of Inbreeding” (or COI).
+In England, where the dog population is smaller than it is in the U.S., and inbreeding is far more likely, veterinary geneticists have developed a measurement of the degree of inbreeding called the, “Coefficient of Inbreeding” (or COI).
 They have also established guidelines for the amount of inbreeding that is considered healthy and acceptable in good breeding practices.
 The COI can be analyzed for any dog if the pedigree of that dog is known for the recommended minimum of at least five generations.

 We think that a responsible breeder should consider the pedigrees of the dogs they use in their breeding program to avoid genetic health issues and the possibility of premature death caused from a build-up of diseased genes and genetic disorders (inbreeding depression).
 Currently, the best way that responsible breeders can prevent or minimize this as much as possible, is to take a very detailed look at the Coefficient of Inbreeding, COI, which is expressed as a percentage and is sometimes referred to as IC, WIC, Fx, or F in various studies over the years.
 The lower the COI percentage, the less chance of “inbreeding depression”, according to the geneticists who have studied this topic for decades.

-- First cousins: 6.25%
+- First cousins who mate: 6.25%

-- The ideal COI for five generations would be 0% (this is becoming more and more uncommon in Golden Retrievers because many of today's newest breeders do not put much thought into the lineage of their breeding dogs).
+- The ideal COI for five generations would be 0% (this is becoming more and more uncommon in Golden Retrievers because many of today's newest breeders do not put much thought into the lineage or inbreeding of their breeding dogs).

 - The preferred COI for five generations according to some experts should be lower than 3% to avoid or minimize “inbreeding depression”.
 At Golden PuppiesTM, we agree that having a COI as low as possible should be the goal.